Zuerlein’s 57-yard field goal sends Rams to Super Bowl

-NEW ORLEANS — Greg Zuerlein kicked a 57-yard field goal in overtime and the Los Angeles Rams, helped by a huge missed call by the officials, advanced to the Super Bowl with a 26-23 victory over the New Orleans Saints in the NFC championship game Sunday.
+Los Angeles cornerback Nickell Robey-Coleman committed a blatant interference penalty with a helmet-to-helmet hit inside the 5, forcing the Saints to settle for Wil Lutz’s 31-yard field goal that made it 23-20 with 1:45 left in regulation.

-The stunning finish came after New Orleans got the ball first in the extra period.
-Under pressure, Drew Brees fluttered up a pass that was picked off by John Johnson III, who was able to hang on to the interception while falling onto his back.
+That was enough time for Jared Goff to lead the Rams down the field for Zuerlein’s tying field goal, a 48-yarder with 15 seconds remaining.

-Johnson hopped up and celebrated by doing with the “Choppa Style” dance popularized by New Orleans rapper Choppa, whose namesake song had become a Saints’ rallying cry.
+New Orleans won the coin toss and got the ball first in the extra period.
+But, with a Rams defender in his face, Drew Brees fluttered up a pass that was picked off by John Johnson III, who was able to hang on to the interception while stumbling backward.
+Johnson hopped up and celebrated by doing with the “Choppa Style” dance popularized by New Orleans rapper Choppa, whose namesake song had become a Saints’ rallying cry and was even performed during the halftime show.

 The Rams weren’t able to do much offensively, but it didn’t matter.
-Zuerlein, who had already delivered a tying 48-yard kick with 15 seconds left in regulation, booted through the winning field goal from just inside midfield with plenty of room to spare.
+Zuerlein booted through the winning field goal from just inside midfield with plenty of room to spare.

 “It’s unbelievable, man.
-I can’t put it into words,” Rams quarterback Jared Goff said.
+I can’t put it into words,” Goff said.
 “The defense played the way they did to force it to overtime.
 The defense gets a pick and Greg makes a 57-yarder to win it.
 That was good from about 70.
 Unbelievable.”

 The Superdome, which had been in uproar all afternoon, suddenly turned eerily silent.
 It was the first home playoff loss for the Saints with Brees and coach Sean Payton, who and been 6-0 in those games since their pairing began in 2006.